TRKvamme/number-sequences/readme.md

 This one is very simple.

-    get(n) get the n'th number in a recaman sequence. sequence(n) returns an array with a receman sequence of n length.
+    get(n) get the n'th number in a recaman sequence. sequence(n) returns an array containing a recaman sequence of n length.